-- 1. Obtain the required number of CEUs during your recertification cycle. - 2.
-Participate in accepted and qualified CEU activities. - 3.
-Report your CEUs by the due date. - 4.
-Document, retain and file your CEU activity for auditing and more in the CEU Center of your MyAHIMA account. - 5.
-Ensure your recertification fee is paid by the due date.
+- 1. Obtain the required number of CEUs during your recertification cycle - 2.
+Participate in accepted and qualified CEU activities - 3.
+Report your CEUs in the CEU center by the due date - 4.
+Pay your recertification fee in your CEU center by the due date - 5.
+Document, retain and file your CEU activity for auditing and more in the CEU Center of your MyAHIMA account